Dancers at Los Angeles bar to become only unionized strippers in US after 15-month battle

 For 15 months, dancers at the club have sought safer workplace conditions, better pay and health insurance, among other benefits.
 But their unionization drive was stalled by objections and legal challenges from the club’s management.

-The union announced this week that management had agreed to a settlement, and a formal vote count by the National Labor Relations Board has been set for Thursday.
+The union announced this week that management had agreed to a settlement.
+A formal vote count by the National Labor Relations Board has been set for Thursday.

 “We’re hoping what we’ve done to unionize this club will have laid the groundwork for any other stripper in the country who decides that they want to also have a voice in the way their workplace is run,” Lilith, a dancer at Star Garden, told The Associated Press.
 Lilith asked not to be identified by her legal name in this article, due to fears of being harassed or stalked.
 The AP is aware of her legal name.